Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

 \subsubsection{Multi-initial pushout complements}

-While the standard literature on graph rewriting (cf.\ e.g\ \cite{ehrig:2006fund}) provides some examples of explicit constructions of pushout complements, we require in general a construction of \kl{multi-initial pushout complements} for the ``non-linear'' variants of rewriting semantics.
+While the standard literature on graph rewriting (cf.\ \cite{ehrig:2006fund}) provides some examples of explicit constructions of pushout complements, we require in general a construction of \kl{multi-initial pushout complements}, as in Definition~\ref{def:mipc}, for the ``non-linear'' variants of rewriting semantics.
 In this subsection, we demonstrate sufficient conditions under which a construction for such mIPCs can be made explicit.